Newhailes House: Sir Mark Dalrymple, 3rd Baronet (1915–1971) died without issue

 Finally, in 2011 at the age of 71 the widowed Lady Antonia left her apartment in the house and went to live in a cottage on the estate.
 She died at the Cluny Lodge Nursing Home, Edinburgh, 15 July 2017, aged 91.
-Thus ended 300 years of the Dalrymple's of Newhailes.
+Thus ended 300 years of the Dalrymples of Newhailes.

 Inveresk Churchyard

 About 2 miles from Newhailes House is the village of Inveresk, situated immediately to the south of Musselburgh.
 It has been designated a conservation area since 1969.
 There has been a church on the site since the 6th century.
 The present church Saint Michael's was built in 1805, to the design of Robert Nisbet; the steeple by William Sibbald.
 The interior was reoriented and remodelled in 1893 and again in 2002.
-Known as the ‘Visible Kirk’ because of its prominent position, it stands on the site of a Roman praetorium and replaces a medieval church.
+Known as the "Visible Kirk" because of its prominent position, it stands on the site of a Roman praetorium and replaces a medieval church.
 The interior has a fine Adam-style ceiling and some excellent stained glass.
 Magnificent pipe organ by Lewis & Co 1892, originally built with early form of electric action.

 It has been used by successions of the Dalrymple family and a number of them have been buried or remembered there: